 The Maisons Daura

-The Maisons Daura is a research center for artistic innovation that is dedicated to contemporary work.
-They welcome artists everywhere to join the residence to create projects and artworks that reflect the life we currently live in.
+The Maisons Daura is a research center for artistic innovation dedicated to contemporary work.
+They welcome artists everywhere to join the residence to create projects and artworks that reflect our current life.
 During summer, they present their collections for everyone to see.

 It is a museum owned by Rignault, an art piece colletor.
 The museum is housed in a 15-century building with several collections of ancient statues that date back to the 13th to 15th centuries.
 The most notable part of his exhibit is the collection of African masks.

 Before we end our trip to Saint-Cirq-Lapopie, we can visit a small shop to buy souvenirs.
 Here in Aux Petites Trouvailles, we can find objects we can put in our house to embellish it with a taste of history.

 Reason #7: Historic Pech Merle Cave near Saint-Cirq-Lapopie

 Another reason to visit Saint-Cirq-Lapopie is the bonus destination after checking all the attractions in Saint-Cirq-Lapopie.
 That is the Pech Merle Cave, located 20 minutes away from the village.